brienwheeler/webkit/README.md

 webkit
 ======

-Java/Spring tools to ease web app and platform development
+Java/Spring tools to ease web app and platform development.

+See docs/ProgrammersGuide.html for detailed information.